Plan your visit to Nilpena Ediacara National Park

-A lot of work being done behind the scenes to create a very unique visitor experience and it will become a new attraction for the Flinders Ranges.
+A lot of work has been done behind the scenes to create a very unique visitor experience that’s a special new attraction for the Flinders Ranges.

 The Blacksmith’s Shop experience

 The former Blacksmith’s Shop is now a state-of-the-art interpretation centre created by a specialist project team including stonemasons, audio-visual technicians, furniture craftsmen and palaeontologists.

 Within the Blacksmith’s Shop, visitors booked on guided tours can enjoy a one-of-kind fossil experience.
 It’s called Alice’s Restaurant Bed, so named after a 1967 Arlo Guthrie song because it includes a fossil bed that’s teeming with examples of the first animal life.
 The fossil bed is brought to life by an impressive, tailor-made interpretive display with audio visual reconstructions of what these organisms looked like and how they behaved.

 Visitors can see first-hand the evidence of multicellular animal life etched-in-time that once lived on earth 560 million to 542 million years ago.

 Alice’s Restaurant Bed

 In the late 1960s, American folk singer Arlo Guthrie wrote a song titled ‘Alice’s Restaurant’ about being able to get anything you could ever want there to eat.

 Fast forward to 2016 and his song title was aptly used by leading palaeontologist Dr Mary Droser and her team from the University of California, Riverside to describe a significant fossil bed unearthed in the hills of the former Nilpena Pastoral Station – now the national park.

 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.